Ten Bodhisattas: In Dasabodhisattuppattikathā

 Dasabodhisattuppattikathā ("Ten Bodhisattva Birth Stories" or "Lives of the Ten Bodhisattvas") is a Pali Buddhist text that deals with ten future Buddhas during their lives as bodhisattvas.
 It is a "strange small work of late Pali literature" and "the only example of a book devoted entirely to extolling the Bodhisattas who will be Buddhas in future ages."

-There are several recensions to the text, all of which were consulted in the publishing of Saddhatissa's book.
+There are several recensions to the text, all of which were consulted in the publishing of Saddhātissa's book.
 Despite frequent differences in vocabulary, they agree in the arrangement and content of the stories.
 Each story is about a virtuous person near the end of his or her cycle of rebirths.
 Each character has lived a meritorious life and dies through some self-inflicted act, often gruesome, which serves as an offering to the universal Buddha.
 Each will be reborn one final time and attain full Buddhahood.

 In Sotattakī

-In the Sotattakī Scripture, one of the exclusive texts to the Pali Canon, Ānanda asked Gotama Buddha about the people who were practising to achieve the Buddhahood.
-Gotama Buddha answered that there will be 10 future Buddhas.
+In the Sotattakī Scripture, one of the exclusive texts to the Pali Canon, Ānanda asked Gautama Buddha about the people who were practising to achieve the Buddhahood.
+Gautama Buddha answered that there will be 10 future Buddhas.
 The Bhodhisattas are introduced as:

 "Metteyyo Uttamo Rāmo, Paseno Kosalobibū, Dīghasoṇīca Caṅkīca, Subo, Todeyya Brahmano.
-Nāḷāgirī Pālileyyo, Bhodhisatthā imedasa anukkamena sabhodiṁ, pāpuṇissanti nāgate".
+Nāḷāgirī Pālileyyo, Bodhisatthā imedasa anukkamena sabhodiṁ, pāpuṇissanti nāgate".